WickedWampa/JoeAnimeDB/README.md

 ---

-## 🎯 Personalized Recommendations

-Recommendations consider:
+# 📈 Personalized Recommendation Engine

+JoeAI considers:

 - Your library
-- Your ratings
+- Ratings
 - Rewatch history
 - Favorite studios
 - Favorite genres
 - Hidden viewing patterns
 - Genome similarity
+- Anime DNA
+- Viewer intent
-- Intent matching
+- Confidence scoring

-JoeAI recommends anime based on **your taste**, not popularity charts.
+Recommendations improve as JoeAI learns more about you.

 ---

-## ⚡ Offline First
+# ⚡ Offline First

 JoeAnimeDB is designed to work locally.

+Built with:

 - Electron
 - React
 - SQLite

-- Fast startup
+No subscription.

-- No cloud account required
+No cloud account.

+Your library stays yours.

 ---